 The Company has not deviated from its Manual.
 Last November 2018, the Board, individual directors, Corporate Governance Committee, Nomination Committee, Compensation Committee and the key officers have undergone self-assessment.
 Over-all results yielded "excellent" scores and was reported by the Corporate Governance Committee to the Board.
 The Board took note of the results and approved the same in the board meeting on November 29, 2018.
-The Audit Committee separately conducted its self-assessment last August 9, 2018.
+The Audit Committee separately conducted its self-assessment last August 9, 2018.9

 Continuous monitoring and compliance with the Corporate Governance Manual and other corporate standards are ensured through the Board and the board committees, Compliance Officer, President, Chief Financial Officer and the Internal and External Auditors.
+The Integrated Annual Corporate Governance Report (I-ACGR) shall be submitted on or before May 30, 2019.